 Given a better understanding of the legal processes involved in intellectual property rights protection, a traditional all-around lawyer is typically better equipped to file a successful trademark application than an individual on their own.
 The downside of this option is however relatively high cost, typically charged on an hourly basis.

 It is the high level of experience in the process of trademark registration that increases the chances of a successful application when filed by a trademark attorney.
 At the same time, it is this level of specialisation that also tends increase the service fees charged by the trademark attorneys exponentially.

 Registering a trademark through a dedicated service (e.g. Trama)

-Bringing the best of both sides, a dedicated service (such as Trama) offers a balance between quality and cost.
-Streamlined and in many cases automated processes allow these service providers to compete in price whilst maintaining the high quality of service provided, resulting in above average chances of a successful application.
+Bringing the best of both worlds, a dedicated service (such as Trama) offers a balance between quality and cost.
+Streamlined and, in many cases, automated processes allow these service providers to compete in price whilst maintaining the high quality of service provided, resulting in higher chances of a successful application.

 Several of these dedicated services (e.g. Trama) also provide their clients with a possibility of international representation, with dedicated in-house trademark attorneys covering the clients’ needs of global protection.

 The table below presents an overview of the respective advantages and shortcomings associated with each option for registering a trademark.

 Ease & convenience